VladThodo/minZ80/README.md

 The computer is programmed entirely in Z80 Assembly.
 There's a lot of documentation available online (with http://z80-heaven.wikidot.com being particularly useful) as well as datasheets from the manufacturer that explain each possible instruction in detail.

 The code is assembled using `z80asm`, a generic Z80 assembler available in the main Ubuntu repository.
-I have not tried assembling the code on Windows and therefore I'm not aware of any assemblers for this platform, although I'm sure there must be some.
+Similar alternatives for Windows probably exist as well.

 If you are using Ubuntu, this simple command is all you need to run in order to get started: